 Software and Information Homogeneity and Control

 Organization efficiency requires that information technology staff standardize its software.
-This allows for effective training, usage guidelines, cost control, compliance with licensing agreements, support contracts, interoperability, and data sharing.
+This allows for practical training, usage guidelines, cost control, compliance with licensing agreements, support contracts, interoperability, and data sharing.
 Mobile devices, living outside the standards, create a level of destabilization.

 First, they add an additional layer of technology that IT needs to address.
 Second, they introduce hardware and software variability into the existing workload already pressed for people and expertise.
 Third, without controls, they can no longer guarantee the completeness of the company data.
 How do they know what is going on in those devices?

 Consider malware prevention software.
 Not yet a major problem with mobile devices, it is only a matter of time before a major incident occurs that compromises a large multi-national or public institution.
-IT departments are responsible to maintain information security; therefore, they will be on the hook for system disruptions or security breaches.
+IT departments are responsible for maintaining information security; therefore, they will be on the hook for system disruptions or security breaches.

 A great deal of investment has been made in selecting, implementing, and optimizing corporate information systems.
 This investment has not only consisted of time and money but in developing a vision that is closely tied to the organizational goals.
 These goals originated from the top decision-makers.
-The idea that this order, which was hard to achieve, will suddenly fall to a chaos of mobile technologies is about as welcome as a dam bursting in a rainstorm.
+The idea that this order, which was hard to achieve, will suddenly fall to the chaos of mobile technologies is about as welcome as a dam bursting in a rainstorm.
 With mobile, both IT and executives will want to keep as much of their control structure as is possible.

 Private Property, Corporate Property